 How can you tell if you’re paying far too much for your bills?
-Take a look at this Ismybillfair review to see if it’s a site that can help you find a better deal.
+Well, taking a look at what others pay is one way.
+Read this Ismybillfair review to see how the site works and if it can help you save money.

 Do you ever wonder if you pay too much for your bills?
 The problem is, chat with your friends and they will tell you a whole range of prices they pay.
 You might be paying £30 per month for broadband when your best friend could be paying £40.
 You think you have a bargain, only to find out that they have a quicker service with TV channels thrown in.
 The issue is, it becomes very difficult to compare like-for-like.